Shuruqa/fuzzy-guacamole/README.md

 ### Contribution
-- the design has been developed by @Rakesh Kumar
+- Design has been developed by (Rakesh Kumar)

 ### Acknowledgment
-- hat off to Anand Yadav (@anandy075) for the support
+- Hat off to Anand Yadav (@anandy075) for the support